Parent coach

 I love to help people to realise something new about themselves and have "aha-moments".
 In every part of my life I aim to lift people up

 I studied at UWC Atlantic in Wales, an international boarding school where students from all over the world gather to learn, play, work for their communities and promote international understanding together.
 After a gap year (which I partly spent in India working with children in orphanages and schools), I studied psychology at the University of St Andrews in Scotland.
 Thereafter, I was trained by the International Coach Academy to become a Certified Professional Coach.
-I am now also a a member of the International Coaching Federation and accredited Associate Certified Coach
+I am now also a a member of the International Coaching Federation and accredited Professional Certified Coach (PCC).

 Although I'm a parent coach, I also have many clients without children.
 Challenges such as career transitions, relationship problems, how to get organised and how to find and prioritise what is most important are common and exciting coaching topics.